skwowet/djanext/README.md

 > This may take some time to complete

-- Step 5: Once the docker containeriner is built,
+5. Once the docker container is built,

 ```bash
 $ docker-compose up